There’s no nationwide system for tracking just how many people fall victim to tax scams.

 But scams aren’t the only reason you might face an audit this year.
 New tax law changes are mixing things up and putting more taxpayers at risk of making mistakes.

-Check out this article next to learn what these changes are so that you can prevent an audit from happening to you, or get in touch with us today so that we can help you if you believe you’re faced with a scam or have already been affected by an IRS scam.
+Learn what these changes are so that you can prevent an audit from happening to you, or get in touch with us today so that we can help you if you believe you’re faced with a scam or have already been affected by an IRS scam.